 I have been getting a lot of questions about my hydrangeas, and the elusive “autumn hydrangea”.
 What variety are yours?
-Is a autumn hydrangea a special variety?
+Is autumn hydrangea a special variety?
 Does it only bloom in the fall?
 What can I do with it?
-Well here is everything you need to know about my hydrangea which just happen to be a autumn hydrangea variety.
+Well here is everything you need to know about my hydrangea which just happen to be an autumn hydrangea variety.

-Autumn Hydrangea refers to the heads still on a hydrangea plant, that will turn a pinkish purple in the fall months as the plant starts to go dormant.
-The Limelight is a prime example of this color change, and are highly sough after by floral designers.
+Autumn Hydrangea refers to the color of the heads still on a hydrangea plant in the fall.
+Some will turn a beautiful pinkish purple tone in the fall months as the plant starts to go dormant.
+The Limelight Hydrangea, is a prime example of this color change, and are highly sough after by floral designers.
 These are the exact same hydrangeas above as they enter into the autumn.Here is a look at the variation while still on the plants.
-You can see the above picture doing prime growing season of June, and my current day hydrangeas as they change colors.
-To winterize hydrangeas, cut back one-third of the plant, and leave them in the ground, as hydrangeas can handle freezing weather during their dormant period.
+You can see the above picture doing prime growing season of June, and my current day hydrangeas as they change colors in September and October.

 To winterize hydrangeas, cut back the entire plant, and leave them in the ground, as hydrangeas can handle freezing weather during their dormant period.
 I promise they will grow back even stronger the following year.